• Skip to main content

 Maybe this year you can plan a birthday trip with a close friend or two.
 Or maybe you can finally check out that new restaurant, museum, hike or music club you’ve always wanted to try.
 You could even host a fun dinner/games night with coworkers.

-Finally, remember to love and appreciate yourself for all your strengths and for the ways in which you struggle.
-Tell yourself that you are deserving of good things, that pain is inevitable and that you’ll find a way through it.
-If therapy can help at this time, call us at the Viva Center to explore the options.
+Remember to love and appreciate yourself for all your strengths and for the ways in which you struggle.
+Tell yourself that you are deserving of good things, that pain is inevitable, and that you’ll find a way through it.
+If therapy can help at this time, contact us to explore the options.

 Erin Ross